robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestCases.rst

 Using normal positional arguments after named arguments like, for example, `| Keyword | arg=value | positional |`, does not work.
 Starting from Robot Framework 2.8 this causes an explicit error.
-Otherwise the order of the named arguments does not matter.
+The relative order of the named arguments does not matter.

 .. note:: Prior to Robot Framework 2.8 it was not possible to name arguments
           that did not have a default value.